muneebhashone/next-chakra-graphql-starter/README.md

 - convertToBase64 - for converting a file to base64.
 - reloadSession - for firing the visibilitychange event without changing the tab.

-next-chakra-starter is intended for developers who want to start building web applications with Next.js, Chakra UI, axios, react-icons, react-hook-form, and zustand.
+next-chakra-graphql-starter is intended for developers who want to start building full-stack web applications with Next.js, GraphQL, Chakra UI, axios, react-icons, react-hook-form, and zustand.
 To use the starter template, follow these steps:

-1. Clone the repository: git clone https://github.com/muneebhashone/next-chakra-starter.git
+1. Clone the repository: git clone https://github.com/muneebhashone/next-chakra-graphql-starter.git

-2. Navigate to the project directory: cd next-chakra-starter
+2. Navigate to the project directory: cd next-chakra-graphql-starter

 3. Install dependencies: npm install